-The best way to ensure that you get the proper equipment for your restaurant is to consult the person who will be using it – your chef.
+The best way to ensure that you get the proper restaurant equipment is to consult the person who will be using it – your chef.
 They will be familiar with your menu and know what kind of equipment is necessary to meet its needs.

 Consult your menu

-Not all restaurants have identical menus, so why should they have identical equipment?
-Before making any restaurant equipment purchases, you should take your menu into consideration.
+Not all restaurant menus are identical, so why should they have identical equipment?
+Before making any restaurant equipment purchases, you should take your restaurant menu into consideration.

 Restaurant equipment selection should precede the restaurant design process.
 By planning ahead, you can designate where equipment should be placed, working it into the overall traffic pattern of your kitchen floor plan.
 This will make equipment easily accessible to employees and help avoid traffic flow problems.